-I realize that, while I’ve talked about Drinking Around the World in EPCOT, but I haven’t actually written a blog post about the fairly thought-out way we do it.
-Before I begin, I would like to give credit to these two blog posts: this one (with really helpful comments) and this one (with a lot of detail.)
-Okay.
-Let’s begin with preparing for the day, adventure, saga:
+I realize that, while I’ve talked about Drinking Around the World in EPCOT, but I haven’t actually written a blog post about the fairly thought-out way in which we do it.
+Before I begin, I would like to give credit to these two blog posts: here and here

--Speaking of time, make time for food.
-There are restaurants and snack stands all the way around for you to take advantage of, and if you’re like us, you can have a big meal in one of the restaurants and include your drink as part of it.
+- Speaking of time, make time for food.
+There are restaurants and snack stands all the way around you can stop in, and if you’re like us, you can have a drink with your meal and maximize the time.

--Do remember to watch your behavior – this is a family place.
+- Remember to watch your behavior – this is a family place.
 I have to work hard to curb my gutter mouth later in the day, because there are Wee Ones around.
+Now, down to business.

-Cohiba and I like to start in Canada.
-You can start in Mexico, but when you read through this, you’ll understand.
+Cohiba and I like to start on the Canada side.
+You can start in Mexico, but after you read through the whole post, you’ll understand.
 This is a very nice showcase – be sure to climb the steps and see the mountains and waterfall on the back terrace.
 That’s where my wedding was. 🙂 You can get a beer at the cart (we like Le Fin du Mond).
 You can also get some ice wine or other drinks at Le Cellier Steakhouse (where Cohiba proposed.)
-He and I usually just split a beer – saves money, saves Sobriety Room, and still counts as having a drink in Canada.
+I don’t love beer, so I usually just share with Cohiba.

-Cohiba loves French cooking, and we usually have a meal (dinner) at Les Chefs de France.
-We include our drink for France in that meal.
-Moniseur Paul is also a good place to eat/drink.
+Cohiba loves French cooking, and we usually have a meal (dinner) at Monsieur Paul.
+If fancy, though, so Les Chefs de France may be a better option if you don’t want to be as formal.
+The wine and champagne are excellent.
 There’s also a sweet little patisserie if you want a snack.
-If you’re not drinking at a restaurant, I have heard magical things about the Grey Goose Cintron Lemon Slush (which I actually may have had and really liked) or the Grand Marnier Orange Slush.
+If you’re not drinking at a restaurant, there is also a drink cart on the patio that serves beverages.
+I have heard magical things about the Grey Goose Cintron Lemon Slush (which I actually may have had and really liked) or the Grand Marnier Orange Slush.